Modular Electrical House

 Power plants seldom enjoy delays.
 Electricity services, data centers, and factories require immediate availability of electrical systems, while still ensuring safety and efficiency.
 This is why the modular electrical house is becoming an excellent substitute for conventional civil engineering substations.

-The eHouse is a type of prefabricated structure that contains equipment for power in one factory-fabricated module with all parts thoroughly tested before.
-Both the prefabricated electrical house and the poured concrete building are preferred by engineers and purchasers, as the delivery of the package takes place in a minimum period of time with less working time into site.
+The eHouse is a type of prefabricated structure that contains equipment for power in one factory-fabricated module with all parts thoroughly tested beforehand.
+The prefabricated electrical house is increasingly preferred by engineers and purchasers over the poured-concrete building, since delivery takes place in a fraction of the time with far less on-site work.

 The eHouse is basically a transportable and modular prefabricated electrification solution created for housing the MV/LV switchgear, transformers and other control panels and protection devices.
 The fact that most of the work is done indoors reduces the impact of any possible labor shortage or bad weather on the completion of a project.
 The finished E-House is shipped as a complete unit and simply set onto a prepared foundation.